 'The Rooms' gives a sense of how the works from the three Privy Lodging Rooms were arranged together, as well as contributing to the scholarship on the layout of the rooms on the first floor of Whitehall Palace in the Seventeenth Century.

 The Lost Collection of Charles I is dedicated to two historians of British art, Sir Oliver Millar (1923–2007) and Giles Waterfield (1949–2016).

-Research for this project was carried out by Niko Munz while at Royal Collection Trust (2016-2018).
+Research for this project was carried out by Niko Munz while at Royal Collection Trust (2016-2019).
+The project website was launched in 2019.
 Niko Munz continues to consult on queries and research relating to the project.